No Down Payment -

 Or you could use barter to buy a house with no down payment - I recall making a down payment by building a new deck on the seller's new home.
 And I once traded equity in one small property for an equal amount as down payment on a much larger property.
 I still owned the smaller property - I simply gave up the equity in it in order to buy the bigger property with no down payment out of pocket.

 You can sometimes buy a home with no down payment by getting the property, itself, to make the down payment.
 Here is but one example: the property you want has a lot of standing pine.
-Contract with a tree harvesting company to cut enough to equal your down payment.
+Contract with a tree harvesting company to cut enough to equal your down payment after closing.
 You put the contract (subject to closing) into escrow and the lumber company puts a certified check into the same escrow.
 At closing, he gets the contract to cut, and you get the check, which is your down payment.
 Or maybe the property has an old barn you do not want - it has valuable old beams and barnboard.
 Contract out the sale of that barn to a salvage company.
 The possibilities are endless.

 And then there is the "sweat option", where the value of your labor in fixing up a place becomes your down payment, while also increasing the value of the property.

 The point is that investing in real estate, or buying a home with no down payment can easily be done.
-Our course teaches all these methods and more, and having a personal mentor makes it easy.
+Our course teaches all these methods and more, and having a personal mentor makes it pretty simple.
 When you come right down to it, it is not really a "no cash" deal, because obviously the property is not free.
 When the phrase "no cash" is used, it simply means none of your cash.
 It's all about OPM - Other People's Money.

 I could go on, but I think you get the point.